top of page

 So, Is Melatonin Banned in the UK?

-If you're struggling with sleep, it’s best to speak with your GP.
-They can assess whether melatonin is appropriate or whether other strategies would be more effective.
-In many cases, sleep quality can be improved without prescription medication through behavioural therapy, environmental changes, and the use of legal supplements.
+If you're struggling with sleep, it’s best to discuss the problem with your GP, who can assess whether melatonin is appropriate or whether alternative strategies would be more effective.
+Often, sleep quality can be improved without prescription medication, thanks to behavioural therapy, environmental changes, and the use of legal supplements.

 Frequently Asked Questions